parry-do/React-Flask/README.md

 `bash React-Flask/scripts/configure.sh`

-Then the directory name can be changed from React-Flask if you choose.

 ### Next
-This isn't ready for use in the real world.
-Recaptcha protections, OAuth signins, and continuous integration are just a few other features to add next.
+For real real world use you'll want Captcha protections, OAuth signin, and continuous integration as just a few other features to add next.
 This builds the backbone for a great webapp.

+Change /python/db.py to alter the objects in the database and the initialize() function used to create a baseline database.

+Change /scripts/options.json to edit developer contact information, administrative username/password, and other parameters.

 ### Inspiration